Make connections, help others.

 Upon entering college, I spent most of my time with other Chinese students who are within my comfort zone.
 Joining GSW (the Gateway Science Workshop program), and becoming a GSW mentor, though, “forced” me to reach out to experience the diversity of the campus.
 GSW is a vibrant community with peers who are passionate about learning and teaching.
 I made a lot of friends through GSW mentor meetings and through my own workshops.
-Last quarter I had a student from Bulgaria.
+One quarter I had a student from Bulgaria.
 Other than talking about math problems and solutions, we also talked about family values in different cultures, life as international students, and economics problems, etc. in our spare time.
 In this sense, GSW is definitely more than just a workshop that trains my teaching and communication skills.